danekf/web-socket-exploration/README.md

 <br>

-## How does an HTTP request function?
+## How does an HTTP request function
 <p>An HTTP request functions as a SINGLE interaction between a client and a server.
 The client reaches out to the server and will generally ask for data to be given to it (a GET request) or to modify data on the server with supplied information (a PUT request).
 Once the response is sent from the server, and confirmed received (or times out) the connection is closed.</p>

 <p>Below is an example of a request from a client using axios, which is a module to simplify requests for JavaScript.</p>